coatyio/coaty-js/docs/man/developer-guide.md

     onCommunicationManagerStarting() {
         super.onCommunicationManagerStarting();
-        this._lifecycleSubscription = this.observeObjectLifecycleInfoByCoreType("Component", obj => obj.name === "LightAgent")
+        this._lifecycleSubscription = this.observeObjectLifecycleInfoByCoreType("Identity", obj => obj.name === "LightAgent")
             .subscribe(info => {
-                // Called whenever identity components for light agents have changed. console.log(info.added);     // newly advertised or discovered identity components console.log(info.changed);   // readvertised or rediscovered identity components console.log(info.removed);   // deadvertised identity components
+                // Called whenever light agents have been observed. console.log(info.added);     // newly advertised or discovered identities console.log(info.changed);   // readvertised or rediscovered identities
+                console.log(info.removed);   // deadvertised identities
             });
     }

     onCommunicationManagerStopping() {
         super.onCommunicationManagerStopping();
         if (this._lifecycleSubscription) {
-            // Stop observing lifecycle info of identity components for light agents. this._lifecycleSubscription.unsubscribe();
+            // Stop observing lifecycle info of light agents. this._lifecycleSubscription.unsubscribe();
         }
     }
 }
 ```

-To keep track of identity components, the code shown above is sufficient.
+To keep track of agent identities, the code shown above is sufficient.
+However,
-However, if you want to keep track of *custom object types* (not commmunication
+if you want to additionally keep track of *custom Coaty object types*, you have
-manager or controller identities), you have to implement the remote side of the
-distributed object lifecycle management, i.e. advertise/readvertise/deadvertise
+to implement the remote side of the distributed object lifecycle management,
-your custom objects and observe/resolve corresponding Discover events
+i.e. advertise/readvertise/deadvertise your custom objects and observe/resolve
-explicitely.
-To facilitate this, the `ObjectLifecycleController` provides these
+corresponding Discover events explicitely.
+To facilitate this, the
-convenience methods: `advertiseDiscoverableObject`,
+`ObjectLifecycleController` provides these convenience methods:
-`readvertiseDiscoverableObject`, and `deadvertiseDiscoverableObject`.
+`advertiseDiscoverableObject`, `readvertiseDiscoverableObject`, and
+`deadvertiseDiscoverableObject`.

-Usually, a custom object should have the identity UUID of its associated
+Usually, a custom object should have the identity UUID of its agent's
 communication manager set as its `parentObjectId` to be automatically
 deadvertised when the agent terminates abnormally.
 You can automate this by
 passing `true` to the optional parameter `shouldSetParentObjectId` of method